ucbext/cs900/program4/instructions.md

 - `int zip`
 - `int phone`

 Write the appropriate getter and setter functions for these member variables.
+Make sure not to accept negative values for a person's zip code and phone number.
 Next, write a class, `Customer`, which is derived from `Person`.
-The `Customer` class should have the following additional member variables:
+The `Customer` class should have the following additional member
+variables:

-- `int customer_number`: holds a unique integer for each customer
+- `int customer_number`: holds a unique integer for each customer.
+Make sure not to accept negative values.
 - `bool mailing_list`: set to `true` if the customer wishes to be on the mailing list, `false` otherwise